mmFlux: Crowd Flow Analytics with Commodity mmWave MIMO Radar: Introduction and Related Work

 Understanding crowd motion dynamics offers valuable insights into how a space is used.
 In commercial settings, analyzing customer movement can reveal which items attract attention, informing optimal product placement and store layout~\cite{greco2022ICIAP, nguyen2022ai}.
 In security, detecting anomalies in crowd behavior can help identify potential theft or safety threats~\cite{charankumar2024using}.
 Urban planners study crowd flows to design public spaces that minimize bottlenecks and ensure safe evacuations in emergencies~\cite{ALDAHLAWI2024104638}, and event organizers use similar analyses to improve venue layouts and crowd control at concerts, stadiums, and festivals~\cite{suraj2024dynamic}.
 More broadly, smart cities leverage crowd flow data to optimize traffic patterns, enhance public transportation, and improve overall urban mobility~\cite{kujareanpaisal2024bma}.

 Historically, vision-based systems have been the primary method for extracting crowd analytics, due to their high resolution.
 At the same time, growing privacy concerns~\cite{guardian2025ring, lemonde2024olympic, sfchronicle2024tsa,news2024grampians, birnbaum2019privacy} have fueled interest in RF-sensing based solutions, which are naturally privacy-preserving, with several earlier works using WiFi signals ~\cite{shahbazian2023human, korany2021counting, depatla2015occupancy, yang2018wi, sharma2021passive}.
-However, the low sensing resolution of WiFi limits its applicability for crowd analytics.
+However, the low sensing resolution of WiFi limits its applicability for crowd analytics, despite recent advances in WiFi-based sensing for other tasks ~\cite{pallaprolu2022wiffract, cai2020teaching, karanam2019tracking, miao2025wi, tan2022commodity}.
 On the other hand, in recent years, there has been a shift toward mmWave frequencies, driven by their central role in 5G/6G networks ~\cite{ericsson_6G_2024} as well as the increasing availability of low-cost commodity mmWave transceivers.
-As such, recent studies have demonstrated the potential of mmWave systems for RF sensing in general, and crowd analytics in particular~\cite{ShengleiLI2022, vaidya2024exploiting, pallaprolu2024crowd} (more detailed literature review in Sec.~\ref{sec:related_work}).
+As such, recent studies have demonstrated the potential of mmWave systems for RF sensing in general, and crowd analytics in particular~\cite{ShengleiLI2022, vaidya2024exploiting, pallaprolu2024crowd}.